 Commercial contracts were let for the tying of the steel cages and the casting of the columns.
-Fig. A.40a shows the steel for the shear column and some of the formwork around the base.
+Figure A.40a shows the steel for the shear column and some of the formwork around the base.
 The formwork for the footing and the column was made of steel for the flexure specimen.
 Wooden formwork was used for the footing and steel formwork was used for the column of the shear specimen.

-The inside of the base in shown in Fig. A.40b.
+The inside of the base is shown in figure A.40b.
 The wooden block-out on the left foreground of the figure is the attachment point for the servo-hydraulic ram applying the lateral load.
 This inset allowed the ram to be at its midstroke in the neutral or zero position and to have a maximum stroke of 24 in.
 (610 mm) in the east and west direction.
 The pipes originating from the block-out to the opposite end of the footing were used as conduits for the post-tensioning bars attaching the ram to the footing.
-A closeup of the confining reinforcement for the shear specimen prior to casting of the column section is shown in Figure A.41.
-Sprial reinforcement is #6 deformed grade 60 bar at 2-1/8 in (54 mm) spacing.
+A closeup of the confining reinforcement for the shear specimen prior to casting of the column section is shown in figure A.41.
+Spiral reinforcement is #6 deformed grade 60 bar at 2 1/8 in (54 mm) spacing.

 Due to the size of the column, application of strain gage instrumentation was not easy.
-This was particularly true for the flexure column as climbing gear was necessary to scale the outside of the column and to descend inside the column to enable gaging of the longitudinal bars (Figure A.42).
+This was particularly true for the flexure column as climbing gear was necessary to scale the outside of the column and to descend inside the column to enable gaging of the longitudinal bars (fig. A.42).
 Figure A.43 shows part of the waterproofing process required for the gages on the longitudinal bars.
-A description of strain gage locations and application procedures is used is presented in Section A.6.
+A description of strain gage locations and the application procedures used are presented in Section A.6.